High-Sensitivity Cardiac Troponin and Coronary Heart Disease

 Principal Investigator, Co-Investigators

-The British Heart Foundation Cardiac Biomarker Laboratory is based in the Queen’s Medical Research Institute.
-The research group includes expertise in cardiology (Nicholas Mills), clinical biochemistry and immunoassays (Neil Johnstone), laboratory science (Takeshi Fujisawa, Edwin Carter), and clinical trials (Fiona Strachan).
-We participate in the UKNEQAS External Quality Assessment for Cardiac Biomarkers scheme and offer a range of cardiac biomarkers and clinical chemistry assays on an Abbott ARCHITECT ci4100 Integrated Analyser and Single Molecule Counting (SMC) Erenna® Analyser.
-We are supported by the British Heart Foundation Butler Senior Clinical Research Fellowship.
+The British Heart Foundation Cardiovascular Biomarker Laboratory is based in the Queen’s Medical Research Institute.
+We are supported by the British Heart Foundation.
+The research group includes expertise in cardiology (Nicholas Mills), laboratory science (Takeshi Fujisawa, Shauna Kelly, Jen Blades), and clinical trials (Chris Tuck).
+We participate in the UKNEQAS External Quality Assessment for Cardiac Biomarkers scheme and offer a range of cardiac biomarkers and clinical chemistry assays on an Abbott ARCHITECT ci4100 Integrated Analyser.